os-swans/apisproject.org/content/our-services.md

 ## Why Choose Us?

 - **Multilingual OSINT capabilities** and advanced network analysis
-- **Region-specific expertise** in the Sahel, Russia, Central Asia, Afghanistan, Iran, the GCC, and South Asia
+- **Region-specific expertise** on the Sahel, north and central Africa, Russia, China, and Iran.
 - **Fast turnaround**, discreet handling, and tailored deliverables

 ## Want to hire us?
 Reach out at apisproject@proton.me or on any of our socials.